20210427 Update: Exploding Choke forces Conversion to L Match

 click to enlarge

-My options at this point were to install a relay to ground the driven element during 160 operation or to replace the choke with a proper high power balun and hope that it wouldn't arc.
+My options at this point were to install a relay to ground the driven element during 160 operation or to replace the choke with a proper high power balun and hope that it wouldn't burn up.
 I decided to go for a new balun and chose the DxEngineering MC20 with the mounting hardware that's offered for it.
-Unfortunately, after installation the electrical length of the tower got shorter and I could no longer match it!
-We tried to find out why and even ran a wire all the way up connecting all the tower sections electrically, bypassed the balun, etc., but we were never able to determine the exact mechanism for the shortening after the new balun was installed.
-Now, my shunt fed tower was electrically short on 160!
-The Omega match will only match an antenna that is electrically long.
+After installation and roval of the coax choke, the electrical length of the tower got shorter and I could no longer match it.
+The Omega match will only match an electrically long antenna!
 (I have read posts on-line by hams wondering why they can't match a short tower on 160 with an omega match.
-If you're thinking of doing this, it won't work.)
+If you're thinking of doing this, the omega match won't work.)
 The solution was to convert to the classic L match.
 This resulted in a perfect match.
 Six months of subsequent rigorous high power testing during contests has not shown any failure or deterioration of the system.

 The L match mounted on the wall of the barn.